"Otis Redding meets Cyndi Lauper in the country" - Anthony J. Resta (Producer - Elton John, Blondie, Duran Duran) describing the song Perfect Chance

 “I See Flowers, You See Cars heralds the arrival of someone with the potential to blaze a trail far beyond home territory” - Performing Songwriter Magazine, USA

-Jo Kelly has performed at top music venues and festivals throughout Australia including Melbourne’s historic international Palais Theatre, The Metro Theatre in Sydney, and The Judith Wright Centre of Contemporary Arts in Brisbane.
+Jo Kelly has performed at top music venues and festivals throughout Australia including Melbourne’s historic international Palais Theatre, the Metro Theatre in Sydney, and the Judith Wright Centre of Contemporary Arts in Brisbane.
 She showcased at Michael Chugg's 'Australian Music Week' - St Kilda Festival several years running, and performed alongside The Angel's Doc Neeson and The Brewster Brothers at the ASA televised National Songwriting Awards ceremony in Sydney.
+For some time she had a residency at Aussie rock icon Ross Wilson's regular cafe in Elwood, Victoria, where she and Ross (Daddy Cool, Mondo Rock) sometimes shared the stage.
 More recently are performances on the Music City Roots show with Jim Lauderdale, in Nashville, Tennessee, as well as the Nashville Film Festival at Hall of Fame Park.
 Her face and music bio appeared on Vietti Chili cans in grocery stores throughout the southern United States, after writing multiple jingles about mouthwatering chili.
-She's currently working on recording new material with award-winning live technical producer, Adam Dean Ellis.